neuro-inc/neuro-cli/python/README.md

 ### neuro config id_rsa

-Updates path to id_rsa file with private key.
-File is being used for accessing remote shell, remote debug.
-Note: this is temporal and going to be replaced in future by JWT token.
+Updates path to id_rsa file with private key.<br/>File is being used for accessing remote shell, remote debug.<br/>Note: this is temporal and going to be<br/>replaced in future by JWT token.

 **Usage:**